dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 It is not expected that most apps will need to block or delay an identity switch in a different manner, but if an app needs to do so, the following points must be considered:
 *If an identity switch is blocked the result is the same as if ```Receive``` sharing settings had prohibited the data ingress.
 *If a Service is running on the main thread, ```reportIdentitySwitchResult``` **must** be called synchronously or the UI thread will hang.
 *For ```Activity``` creation, ```onMAMIdentitySwitchRequired``` will be called before ```onMAMCreate```.
-If the app must show UI to determine whether to allow the identity switch, that UI must be shown using a different activity.
+If the app must show UI to check whether to allow the identity switch, that UI must be shown using a different activity.
-*In an Activity, when a switch to the empty identity is requested with reason equal to ```RESUME_CANCELLED```, the app must modify the resumed activity to display data consistent with that identity switch.
+*In an Activity, when a switch to the empty identity is requested with reason equal to ```RESUME_CANCELLED```, the app must change the resumed activity to show data consistent with that identity switch.
 If this is not possible, the app should refuse the switch, and the user will be asked again to comply with policy for the resuming identity (e.g. by being presented with the PIN entry screen).

 > [!NOTE]
 > A multi-identity app will always receive incoming data from both managed and unmanaged apps.
 It is the responsibility of the app to treat data from managed identities in a managed manner.
-If a requested identity is managed ```(MAMPolicyManager.getIsIdentityManaged)```, but the app is not able to use that account (e.g. because accounts, such as email accounts, must be set up in the app first) then the identity switch should be refused.
+If a requested identity is managed ```(MAMPolicyManager.getIsIdentityManaged)```, but the app is not able to use that account (e.g. because accounts like email accounts must be set up in the app first) then the identity switch should be refused.

 ##File protection
 Every file will have an identity associated with it at the time of creation based on thread and process identity.
 This identity will be used for both file encryption and selective wipe.
 Only files whose identity has policy requiring encryption will be encrypted.
 The SDK's default selective wipe will only wipe files associated with the identity for which a wipe has been requested.
-The app may query or change a file’s identity using ```MAMFileProtectionManager```
+The app can query or change a file’s identity by using ```MAMFileProtectionManager```
 ```
 public final class MAMFileProtectionManager {